Wedding Photography at Southwark Register Office

 Q. WHY GET MARRIED AT SOUTHWARK REGISTER OFFICE?

-A. The venue is a small and hidden gem situated in South London and perfect for your register office wedding.
-The Garden Room is intimate but very beautiful, and the registrars very helpful and accommodating.
-The venue also has a garden for posed group shots and where the guests can congratulate the couple.
+A. The venue is a small hidden gem in South London, perfect for your register office wedding.
+The Garden Room is intimate but beautiful, and the registrars are accommodating.
+The venue also has a garden for posed group shots, where guests can congratulate the couple.

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE ROOM FOR PHOTOGRAPHY?

-A. There is a waiting area where the guests are shown to on arrival.
-Access to the Garden Room is given a few minutes before the ceremony starts, and there is enough time to photograph your guests entering being seated and the groom waiting for the entrance of his bride.
+A. There is a waiting area where the guests are shown on arrival.
+Access to the Garden Room is given a few minutes before the ceremony starts, and there is enough time to photograph your guests entering, being seated, and the groom waiting for his bride's entrance.

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING VOWS?

-A. Yes - there is absolutely no restriction on any part of the ceremony being photographed, including the register signing.
+A. Yes, there is no restriction on photographing any part of the ceremony, including the register signing.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE PHOTOGRAPHIC SEQUENCE?